core-wg/senml-spec/draft-ietf-core-senml.md

 values are added together to get the sum of measurement.
 If neither the Base Sum or Sum are present, then the measurement does not have a sum value.

+If the Base Value or Value is not present, the missing attribute(s) are considered to have a value of zero.
+The Base Value and Value are added together to get the value of the measurement.

 Representing the statistical characteristics of measurements, such as accuracy, can be very complex.
 Future specification may add new